Skip to content

 The GP20 "Thermistor is not connected"

-• The thermistor is damaged.
+3. The thermistor itself is damaged.

 Note: